joelsalzman/joelsalzman.github.io/index.md

               My degree in "Why?"
               </br></br>
               My interests primarily regard political ethics and metaphysics.
-              My coursework has related to GIS through my studies of spatial ontology, logic, and data ethics.
+              The coursework most relevant to GIS were my studies of spatial ontology, predicate calculus, and data ethics.
             </span>

           <h2>Abroad</h2>
             <span>
               I took a gap year during which I worked and then backpacked independently around South America for about nine months.
-In that time my Spanish improved to the point of fluency, I volunteered with WWOOF, and I took classes on local cuisine.
+In that time my Spanish improved to the point of fluency, I volunteered with
+                <a href="https://wwoof.net/">WWOOF</a>, and I took classes on local cuisine.
 I also did lots of hiking.
             </span>
             <span>
             </br>